hanwenzhang123/ruby-on-rails-note/concepts/README.md

 #### Lambdas
 - similar to a proc in that it's a block of code that can be assigned to a variable, passed around, and called a method.
-- lambdas have a stricter argument count and behavior when it comes to returning from the enclosing method.
+- a lambda expression is used to simplify the syntax of anonymous methods
 ```
 my_lambda = lambda { |x| x * 2 }
 puts my_lambda.call(3) # Output: 6